A Fully Abstract Model of PCF Based on Extended Addressing Machines: PCF with Explicit Substitutions

-\begin{defi} \bsub\item An \EPCF{} typing judgement is, like in \PCF{}, a triple of $\Gamma\vdash M : \alpha$. \item The rules for typing an \EPCF{} term are presented in Figure~\ref{fig:etyping}. \esub \end{defi} The only change compared to \PCF{} typing rules is the introduction of the $(\sigma)$ rule.
+The only change compared to \PCF{} typing rules is the introduction of the $(\sigma)$ rule.
 In this rule, we rely on the fact that in a program of shape $M\esubst{x}{N}$, the subterm $N$ must be closed and remove the typing environment in $\vdash N : \beta$.
 This is not standard when considering more general notions of explicit substitutions, but simplifies our definitions later. \begin{rem} This approach of forcing explicit substitutions to be closed also sidesteps the issues caused by Melli\`{e}s' degeneracy~\cite{Mellies95}. \end{rem} \begin{exa} The running examples can be typed without the use of the $(\sigma)$ rule, as they are \PCF{} terms.
 For an \EPCF{} exclusive term, as an example, we type $x\esubst{x}{\succ\mathbf{0}}$:

 \end{exa}

 The following lemma summarizes the main properties of the type assignment system. \begin{lem} Let $M\in\Lame$, $\alpha,\beta\in\Types$ and $\Gamma$ be a typing environment. \bsub \item (Syntax directedness) Every derivable judgement $\Gamma\vdash M : \alpha$ admits a unique derivation. \item (Strengthening) $\Gamma,x:\beta\vdash M : \alpha$ and $x\notin\FV{M}$ hold if and only if $\Gamma\vdash M : \alpha$ does.
 Thus, an \EPCF{} program $M$ is typable if it is typable in the empty environment. \item (Subject reduction) For all $M\in\Prog{\E}$, $\vdash M : \alpha$ and $M \redwh N$ entail $\vdash N : \alpha$. \esub \end{lem}